BrettLoewen/Comp-2600-A2/README.md

      git commit -m "Create site"
      ```
 > [!NOTE]
-> According to Etter, technical writing should be stored in a distributed verson control system, like Git.
+> According to Etter's principle of Use Distributed Version Control, technical writing should be stored in a distributed verson control system, like Git.
 This is not only for the common reasons, such as backups and offline work, but also because they are what developers prefer, and using the tools developers are comfortable with is important in getting them to contribute to the documentation.

 ### Publishing the Site